What is Paid in Capital?

 The following are the main features of PIC:

-- When the company buybacks its own shares then it reduces the paid up capital of the company.
+- When the company buybacks its own shares then, it reduces the paid-up capital of the company.

-- The paid up capital of the company cannot exceed its authorized share capital.
+- The paid-up capital of the company cannot exceed its authorized share capital.

-Formula for Paid in Capital
+The Formula for Paid Capital

-Formula for calculating the PIC is,
+The formula for calculating the PIC is,

 Or